the-alex/vps-talk-c4cs/presentation/presentation.md

 > _"A VPS runs its own copy of an operating system, and customers have superuser-level access to that operating system instance, so they can install almost any software that runs on that OS.
 For many purposes they are functionally equivalent to a dedicated physical server, and being software-defined, are able to be much more easily created and configured." -- Wikipedia_

 ???
+Aside from "customer", it sounds the same as our normal VM.

 1. How is a VPS similar to our VirtualBox images from this description?
 1. Are there any advantages we can think of?